Drocks135/MobileCheckers/README.md

 ### Creating Sprites to Place in the Main Camera

-Now that we have our main camera all set up and ready to go.
+Now that we have our main camera all set up and ready to go, we will need to place sprites within this main camera.
+For this project, we'll need to import

 ### Creating a Game Controller